python/mypy/CONTRIBUTING.md

 Before you begin: if your change will be a significant amount of work to write, we highly recommend starting by opening an issue laying out what you want to do.
-(This is good advice for all kinds of open-source projects in general.)
 That lets a conversation happen early in case other contributors disagree with what you'd like to do or have ideas that will help you do it.

 The best pull requests are focused, clearly describe what they're for and why they're correct, and contain tests for whatever changes they